In this section you will find out about EHC plans.

 The criteria for agreeing the special educational provision element of Personal Budgets are being reviewed and will be published once the review is complete.

-We understand the confusion and complexity surrounding SEND and EHC.
-We believe in a ‘share it once’ policy and aim to reduce bureaucracy to share information sensitively and effectively.
-We coordinate the crucial information from families and other professionals to support the child or young person.
+We understand the difficulty surrounding SEND and EHC.
+We believe in a ‘share it once’ policy.
+We aim to reduce bureaucracy and share information sensitively and effectively.
+We coordinate the important information from families and other professionals to support the child or young person.

-Transparency and fairness of the service is crucial to us.
-We have adapted all our process so that schools, families and other service users understand the steps we’re taking and why we’re taking them.
-By being transparent and fair we aim that everyone involved with the EHC Service receives an equitable service no matter where you are based or who you are dealing with.
-Our processes are redesigned to be robust so that everyone can understand the decision or outcomes and why it was made.
+Effective communication is crucial to us.
+We have changed our process so that schools, families and other service users understand the steps we are taking and why we are taking them.
+By being clear and fair, we aim that everyone involved with the EHC Service receives an equitable service.
+This is no matter where you are based or who you are dealing with.
+Our processes are redesigned to be robust.
+This means that everyone can understand the decision or outcomes and why it was made.

 Who We Are

-The EHC Service works within two age phases split across three geographical regions based on a young person’s home postcode, not educational setting.
+The EHC Service works within two age phases.
+These are split across three geographical regions, based on a young person’s home postcode; not educational setting.

-If your child has a statement of special educational needs or an EHCP the authority has a particular responsibility to ensure the support set out in the statement or plan is being provided.
-We will investigate your complaint and review the provision and support in place for your child, and particularly whether or not it reflects what is in your child’s statement or education, health and care plan.
+If your child has an EHCP, the local authority has a particular responsibility to make sure the support set out in the plan is being provided.
+We will investigate your complaint and look at the provision and support in place for your child.

-1: The first step is to talk to the school’s or setting’s Special Educational Needs Co-ordinator (SENCO)
+1: The first step is to talk to the setting’s Special Educational Needs Co-ordinator (SENCO) and explain your concerns.

-2: If you feel your concern or complaint has not been resolved you can then follow the school’s formal complaints procedure.
+2: If you feel your concern or complaint has not been resolved then follow the setting’s formal complaints procedure.
 You will usually have to put your complaint in writing to the school.
-If you are not happy with how the head teacher or staff at the school have dealt with your complaint, the next step will be to take your complaint to the governors of the school, or to the trust of the school where the school is an academy.
-The specific steps of the complaints process for your child’s school will be set out in the school’s own complaints policy, which you should be able to find on the school website.
+If you are not happy with how the headteacher or staff have dealt with your complaint then take your complaint to the governors of the school.
+If the school is an academy, take it to the trust of the school the steps of the complaints process for your child’s school will be set out in the school’s own complaints policy.
+You should be able to find this on the school website.
 All schools are required to have a complaints procedure.

 For more detailed information 'Complaints about schools'.
 Click on the link below:

-If you have followed the school’s complaints procedure and you are still concerned about the SEN support your child is getting, you can complain to the local authority.
+3: If you have followed the school’s complaints procedure and you are still concerned about the SEN support your child is getting, you should then complain to the local authority.

 Click on the link below.
 The link will take you directly to the Compliments, Complaints and suggestions online form:

-You can appeal to the Special Educational Needs and Disability Tribunal if you disagree with a decision your local authority has made about an education, health and care (EHC) plan.
+You can appeal to the Special Educational Needs and Disability Tribunal if you disagree with a decision your local authority has made about an Education, Health and Care Plan.

 There is a set process to follow.
 You can find out about it by clicking here.

-If you have any further questions about the EHC process you can contact the team directly on 01226 773966
+If you have more questions about the EHC process, contact the EHC team on 01226 773966.